(Updated Guide) Sinusitis VA Rating and Disability Compensation

 10% Rating: Given when a veteran experiences one or two incapacitating episodes per year requiring prolonged antibiotic treatment (lasting 4 to 6 weeks), or three to six non-incapacitating episodes per year with symptoms like headaches, pain, and purulent discharge or crusting.

-30% Rating: Awarded when a veteran suffers from three or more incapacitating episodes annually requiring prolonged antibiotic treatment, or more than six non-incapacitating episodes per year presenting with headaches, pain, and purulent discharge or crusting.
+30% Rating: Awarded when a veteran suffers from three or more incapacitating episodes annually requiring prolonged (lasting 4 to 6 weeks) antibiotic treatment, or more than six non-incapacitating episodes per year presenting with headaches, pain, and purulent discharge or crusting.

-50% Rating: The highest schedular rating for sinusitis, granted when sinusitis results in radical surgery with chronic osteomyelitis, or near-constant sinusitis with headaches, pain, and purulent discharge or crusting, despite repeated surgeries.
+The highest schedular rating for sinusitis, 50% is granted when sinusitis results in radical surgery with chronic osteomyelitis, or near-constant sinusitis characterized by headaches, pain, and tenderness of the affected sinus, and purulent discharge or crusting, despite repeated surgeries.
+(38 CFR § 4.97).

 What is an Incapacitating Episode?